mendersoftware/mender-docs/301.Troubleshoot/03.Mender-Client/docs.md

 ```

 This could occur in several places, and the distinguishing message is **x509: certificate signed by unknown authority**.
-The message shows that the Mender client rejects the Mender Server's certificate because it does not trust the certificate
+The message shows that the Mender Client rejects the Mender Server's certificate because it does not trust the certificate
 authority (CA).

 If your server is using a certificate that is signed by an official Certificate Authority, then you likely